Patricia Laffan: Career

 Laffan's first film appearance was in One Good Turn (1936).
 She joined the Oxford Playhouse Repertory Company, and her first stage appearance was as Jenny Diver in The Beggar's Opera (January 1937) at the Oxford Playhouse.
 Her first London appearance was as the Young Girl in Surprise Item (25 February 1938) at the Ambassadors Theatre.
 Her first credited film part may have been as a cast member in Cross Beams (1940).
 She toured military bases throughout England during World War II, appearing in Hay Fever and Twelfth Night.
 In the period 1946-1947 she appeared in six teleplays for the BBC, in which she had substantial roles and was always credited.
 From this point onwards her film roles were also more substantial and always credited.
 In 1947 she was cast with Don Stannard in the short mystery film Death in High Heels as Magda Doon, a fashion model and unintended murder victim.
 In 1948 she was in another short film, Who Killed Van Loon?, starring Raymond Lovell.
 In 1950 she appeared in the feature-length crime drama Hangman's Wharf as Rosa Warren, a glamorous film star.

 In the M-G-M Technicolor film Quo Vadis (1951) she played Poppaea, the second wife of the Roman Emperor Nero (Peter Ustinov).
-The producer and director of the epic blockbuster selected her for this major role after they watched a screen-test she had made for a smaller part in the film.
-This was her first film in colour, and it was the biggest, longest, most expensive and most commercially successful film in which she would appear.
-With costumes by Herschel McCoy, hairstyles by Sydney Guilaroff, jewellery by Joseff of Hollywood, and two pet cheetahs on golden leashes she was the most fabulous-looking character on the screen.
+The producer and director selected her for this major role after they watched a screen-test she had made for a smaller part in the film.
+The film was her first film in colour, and it was the longest, most expensive and most commercially successful film in which she would appear.
 Her performance as Poppaea has drawn considerable praise over the years.